The literal and simple meaning of Zakat is purity. Allah (swt) states in the holy Quran:

 “Take, [O, Muhammad], from their wealth a charity by which you purify them and cause them increase, and invoke [Allah’s blessings] upon them.
 Indeed, your invocations are reassurance for them.
 And Allah is Hearing and Knowing.”

 Zakat is a form of alms paid on one’s wealth to the poor and needy.
-It is paid at a rate of 2.5% on most types of wealth, provided the wealth exceeds a minimum level known as the nisab.
-In the UK the nisab is approximately £2300.
+It is paid at a rate of 2.5% on most types of wealth, provided the wealth exceeds a minimum level known as the nisabis compulsory upon every Muslim who possesses wealth that reaches the nisab (£379.66 as of March 2022).

 There are numerous benefits of Zakat: